Ryan-Martin22/ironclad-jewellery/README.md

 All of the above actions are reflected correctly in the Order database along with the correct total delivery and grand total prices.

+### 5. As a shopper, I want to be able to be able to enter payment information so that I can check out quickly and hassle free.

+The checkout function was tested using Stripe's test card number.

+The following scenarios were tested to ensure the checkout went through securely:

+- Submitting an order, completing only the required fields on the checkout form.
+The order went through both on Stripe and was stored in the Database with a success Webhook message.

+- Attempting to submit an order with incorrect card details.
+An error message appears underneath the card details form confirming the details are incorrect.

+- Attempting to submit an order with an expired card.
+An error message appears underneath the card details form confirming the card has expired.

+- Submitting an order, completing only the required fields on the checkout form, with the form.submit() within the stripe_elements.js file commented out to simulate a user closing the page before the checkout success confirmation page has loaded.
+The order went through both on Stripe and stored in the Database with a success Webhook message.

+- Attempting to submit an order with an incomplete order form.
+All empty required fields alert the user they must be filled to be completed and the form isn't submitted.

+The Order total was also compared on the checkout page, the successful checkout page, on Stripe, and within the Order database to ensure all totals matched.